pfisterer/acme2dfn/README.md

 This allows providing a separate Subject-DN that overrides the one in the CSR.
 For details (in German), see <https://blog.pki.dfn.de/2021/02/umstellung-notwendig-aenderungen-am-soap-api/>.

-~~Currently, DFN [imposes requirements](https://blog.pki.dfn.de/2015/12/openssl-csr-fuer-ein-ssl-server-zertifikat-mit-mehreren-host-namen-erzeugen/) on different fields in CSRs that they generate certificates for.
-This includes restrictions on `cn` (must not be empty) and `dn`.
-This is an issue since ACME clients create the CSR (and sign it) and thus no data can be added to them by this proxy implementation.~~

 To run an interactive ACME test client, do this once:

 ```bash